ShashankHollaS/SP_CUP/subCarrierMethod/ReadME.md

 # Sub Carrier Method

-This contains Theta and Rate Values for all Users using the Sub Carrier Method.
+This contains Theta Values for all Users using the Sub Carrier Method.
 Essentially, we sort using the Subcarrier powers and take the first _max_iter_per_loop_ values, and see if the Rate increases for changes in these values.

 ## Further Improvements :